Olisun/HW-Wireframe-Redo/README.md

 I basically trashed the old html and css files and started from scratch.
 After reviewing class notes on floats, positioning, clearfix and the box-model, I created the required elements and associated classes.
 I also made id's taregeting the text so I could position the text accordingly.

+The width of the container (same width as header, nav and footer) is 960px.
+The width of section is 495px matching specs.